February 17, 2016

 - Where will employees work?
 Do you have other offices that can accommodate workers?
 Will they work at home?
 Do you have reciprocal agreements with other businesses if your company must temporarily close its doors?

-Are you prepared for the next storm, fire or computer virus that could wipe out key data?
+Are you prepared for the next storm, fire, earthquake or computer virus that could wipe out key data?
 Altus can help you to be prepared.
-We offer disaster recovery testing and disaster avoidance services.
+We offer disaster recovery testing and disaster avoidance services for data centers.
 Please contact Altus to get this important conversation started for the safety and health of YOUR data center.
+Learn more about Altus and our data center services to keep your company healthy and prosperous in the IT Age.